We invite you to join with RSPCA South Australia to help families and their pets escape domestic violence.

 Our objective is to expand the capacity of the program, to ensure we can meet all requests we receive for Safe Kennels.
 It is also our objective to provide these pets with the best possible medical and behavioural care, during their time with us.

-In addition, to facilitate and coordinate the many elements required to achieve optimum support for families with pets in crisis, there is an urgent need for a dedicated Community Project Officer to assume this role.
+In addition, to facilitate and coordinate the many elements required to achieve optimum support for families with pets in crisis, there is an urgent need to continue the work of the Safe Kennels DV Project.

 How you can help